polagoab/deployconf/src/site/markdown/template-reference.md

 used *as is* in the deployment config.
 This means that you can provide properties that normally is hidden unless deployconf is running in *force-interactive* mode.

+## Configuration Groups

+When using the *group* attribute, the property or token is declared to be part of a *Configuration Group*.
+This means that the actual configuration value is stored in the given configuration group and not in the deployment template itself.

+This means that the configuration value may be reused in another property or token with the same name that belongs to the same configuration group and thus allows for reusing the same value in multiple properties and tokens.
+This mechanism works both in the same deployment template and between different artifacts using it's own template, allowing for sharing values between a group of artifacts.
+The group itself is stored in the deployconf's repository as a standard Java Properties file.